Home IEM Reviews HIFIMAN RE-600S Review & RE-400 Comparison

 Bass

 The bass here is very good.
-It’s definitely not boosted at all, but maybe slightly rolled off.
+It’s definitely not boosted at all, but maybe slightly rolled off or a flat line.

 I feel as though both of these IEMs bear a striking resemblance to the sound of the 400 series, and that makes sense when you consider the 400i, 400S, and 4XX all have HE in front of their name (vs. RE).